open-quantum-safe/liboqs-go/README.md

 Once you have configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in the Go application of your choice and run it with `go run <application_name.go>` or build it with `go build <applicaiton_name.go>`.

-To run the examples from the terminal/console, type
+To run the examples from the terminal/console, type e.g.

     go run $LIBOQSGO_INSTALL_PATH/examples/kem/kem.go

-or

-    go run $LIBOQSGO_INSTALL_PATH/examples/sig/sig.go

-Replace `go run` with `go build` if you intend to build the corresponding executables; in this case they will be built in the directory you ran the `go build` command from.
+Replace `go run` with `go build` if you intend to build the corresponding executable; in this case it will be built in the directory from which you ran the `go build` command.

 To run the unit tests from the terminal/console, type